 However, utilising what is available has shown that staff and management have been able to operate remotely, causing a lot of discussion about the change becoming permanent.
 A third of remote working staff have stated they will request to continue working from home, even after the pandemic.

-Some businesses may have been able to cope during this temporary crisis without the use of specialised software but if this change is to be permanent, it is vital for staff and management to implement HR software, but what exactly are the benefits?
+Some businesses may have been able to cope during this temporary crisis without the use of specialised software but if this change is to be permanent, it is vital for staff and management to implement a reliable HR software such as prismhr, but what exactly are the benefits?